 2019 State Legislative Session

 Monroe County’s State legislative efforts are incremental and focused on issues that are built upon throughout several sessions.
 These efforts include funding for water quality infrastructure and land acquisition, and protecting Citizen’s wind insurance affordability.
 These issues will continue to be legislative priorities in the 2019 session.
+The session runs March 5, 2019 to the expected completion date of May 3, 2019.

 The County’s number one priority for the 2019 State Legislative Session is to secure a $25 million appropriation through the Florida Keys Stewardship Act (FKSA) -- with $20 million to fund water quality projects and $5 million to fund land acquisition.